cnsuhao/gpu-freedom/README.txt

-   /cluster  source code for cluster management of clients /db    scripts to create the database schema /jobqueue  source code managing the job queue /supercluster   source code to manage cluster of servers /workunits  source code to manage workunits
+   /cluster  source code for cluster management of clients /db    scripts to create the database schema /jobqueue  source code managing the job queue /supercluster   source code to inform parent server, so that
+                   servers can be organized hierarchically in a tree /workunits  source code to manage workunits